Muzzware-Inc/Live-Digital-Picture-Frame/README.md

 ## Our success criteria would include:smiley::

--Low cost: a full blown computing device and screen for under $100:sneezing_face:
+-**Low cost**: a full blown computing device and screen for under $100:sneezing_face:

--Attractive: meaning it should be aesthetically acceptable for the living room:smirk:
+-**Attractive**: meaning it should be aesthetically acceptable for the living room:smirk:

--Light: no more than a few pounds:massage_man:
+-**Light**: no more than a few pounds:massage_man:

--Thin: no more than an inch thick, including frame:iphone:
+-**Thin**: no more than an inch thick, including frame:iphone:

--Quick: can be built in a few hours or less:thinking:
+-**Quick**: can be built in a few hours or less:thinking:

--Simple: requiring mainly assembly,versus construction or manufacturing:pushpin:
+-**Simple**: requiring mainly assembly,versus construction or manufacturing:pushpin:

-This project was inspired by https://instructables.com
+_This project was inspired by_: https://instructables.com